-Sweet Potato Sweet Soup with Sweet Potato Balls
+Sweet Potato Dessert Soup with Sweet Potato Balls

 Mother in law gave me some small purple sweet potatoes recently.
 I like making potato dishes but I am not a fan of sweet potato.
 People usually steam it or bake it simply.
 However, I need to drink plenty of water otherwise I couldn’t swallow it easily.
 So I would try to recreate it into foods I like.
 I used to make small mini sweet potato pancakes and I still have some taro and sweet potato balls in the freezer.
 Thought they have the same pretty velvet colour, I planned to make a sweet soup classic – Sweet Potato Sweet Soup.
 Usually I would make this sweet soup when it is colder and eat it warm.
 But it’s still quite hot these days so I will freeze it or put some ice cubes when serving.